Back to Healthy Living Guides

 • Pet sit for friends and family members.
 You get the fun of hanging out with their dogs or cats for short periods of time without the full-time responsibility.

 Mary Feltovich is HealthTeam Advantage’s nurse coder specialist.
-She’s a registered nurse, with a Bachelor of Science in Nursing, a certified professional coder, and a certified risk adjustment coder.
+She’s a registered nurse with a Bachelor of Science in Nursing, a certified professional coder, and a certified risk adjustment coder.